DHLocke/LockeR/README.md

 ## Families of functions

-right now there are four main groups of interrelated functions, in no particular order
+right now there are five main groups of interrelated functions, in no particular order

 1.  **Spatial Support:** functions including